-Are there any positives effects of the pandemic on the girl child?
+Are there any positive effects of the pandemic on the girl child?

 Despite all of these factors, there may still be hope.
 Parents who were earlier concerned about the safety of their daughters travelling to school may find the online mode of learning more preferable.
 This way, their daughters can learn in the safety of their homes.

 However, this is again contingent on a number of factors.
 Some of these are the availability of a smartphone, tablet, or device at home; Internet access; parents’ ability to help their child with online learning; and readiness of teachers to adapt to digital methods of teaching.